ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 In this example, a fixup is committed for commit `2222222`, which shows up with `fixup!` in its commit title, and ends up getting reordered and labelled as `fixup` during the rebase.

-After the rebase is executed you can see that the commit history has been modified, starting at commit `5555555` (previously `2222222`) because of the fixup.
+After the rebase is executed you can see that the commit history has been modified, starting at commit `5555555` (previously `2222222`) where the fixup was applied.

 ## Text-based revision selection with `:/`